 5.3 A determination on the review should be completed within 10 business days of the receipt of an application for a review of a final mark/grade.
 This timeframe may be extended to allow for concurrent consideration of a Show Cause response, where applicable.

 5.4 Applications submitted prior to release of final grades

 In exceptional circumstances, a student may be identified for MAP Stage 2 or MAP Stage 3 status prior to the release of final grades, under section 3.3 or 4.3 of the Monitoring Academic Progress and Exclusion – Procedures (for example, where a work integrated learning (WIL) placement has been terminated early).
 The student will be given formal advice as soon as possible whether it is the University’s intention to record a failing grade or a withdrawn final notation for the relevant course(s) and the student may seek a review of the notified intended grade without waiting for the official release of grades for the relevant teaching period.

 5.5 Reviews concurrent to MAP Stage 3 Consideration for Exclusion (show cause)

-Where a student’s final grade for a course (or courses) results in the student meeting the criteria for MAP Stage 3 Consideration for Exclusion, as set out in the Monitoring Academic Progress and Exclusion – Procedures, a student can seek a review of grade for the course(s) as part of their response to the Show Cause notice.
+Where a student’s final grade for a course (or courses) results in the student meeting the criteria for MAP Stage 3 Consideration for Exclusion, as set out in the Monitoring Academic Progress and Exclusion – Procedures, a student can seek a review of final grade for the course(s) as part of their response to the Show Cause notice.
 The grounds for review set out in section 2.1 of these procedures, as well as the grounds for ‘special consideration’ set out in section 2.3 of these procedures, will apply in such cases.